The hand-hewn beams, wooden floors and paneling of the 150-year-old main farmhouse create a cozy, comfortable, informal atmosphere. The building has

 - a kitchen fully equipped for serving 60 people, with three refrigerators, a six-burner stove and oven, all necessary cooking hardware, and informal service for 75 guests;

-Originally built in North Dartmouth, MA in 1849, the Quaker meetinghouse was recently moved and lovingly restored at Woolman Hill.
+Originally built in North Dartmouth, MA in 1849, the Quaker meetinghouse was moved and lovingly restored at Woolman Hill, culminating in a re-dedication ceremony in 2004.
 The simple, peaceful space has its own bathroom as well as a small food preparation area.

 RED HOUSE & CABINS